 The following one-day Foundation Masterclasses will be offered to all first-year EASTBIO students (all held in Dundee - campus map):

 Dynamic Modelling for Systems Biology (14 January 2019)

 Genomic approaches (8 March 2019)

 For more details, click on each workshop title.

-All first year students must finalise their choice of masterclasses, and other EASTBIO training, by the 16th of October 2017.
-The online training plan and record form is available at this link.
+All first year students must finalise their choice of masterclasses, and other EASTBIO training, by the 19 October 2018.
+Details of this will follow the Induction.

 1 Statistics and Experimental Design